Kawasaki Ki-100: Operational history

-The Ki-100 made its combat debut on the night of 9 March 1945 and suffered its first loss a month later on the night of 7 April 1945, when a single Ki-100 of the 18th Sentai was downed by a B-29 Superfortress after "attacking the formation again and again".
+The Ki-100 made its combat debut on the night of 9 March 1945 and suffered its first loss a month later on the night of 7 April 1945, when a single Ki-100 of the 18th Sentai was downed by Boeing B-29 Superfortresses after "attacking the formation again and again".
 Allied aircrews soon realised that they were facing a formidable new fighter.
 Although far fewer Ki-100s were available than Nakajima Ki-84s, it was an important fighter in the Army's inventory.
 A well-handled Ki-100 was able to outmanoeuvre any American fighter, including the P-51D Mustangs and Republic P-47N Thunderbolts, which escorted the B-29s over Japan, and was comparable in speed, especially at medium altitudes.
 The Ki-100 was a tough opponent in the hands of an experienced pilot.
 The Ki-100, along with the Army's Nakajima Ki-84 and the Navy's Kawanishi N1K-J, were equal to the latest Allied types in the final year of the Pacific War.

 Army fighter units equipped with this model included the 5th, 17th, 18th, 20th, 59th, 111th, 112th, 200th, and 244th Sentai and the 81st Independent Fighter Company.
 Pilots were trained at the Akeno and Hitachi (Mito) Army Flying Schools.
 Many Akeno and Hitachi instructors were from operational units and, between training sorties, they also flew combat missions, making the most of the few fighters that were operational, but these wings were only partially re-equipped.